Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 If we wanted to re-define the notion of \emph{independent} random variables $X$ and $Y$ on a probability space $(\Wcal,\Pk(W))$ we would have a hard time coming up with something else than the classical definition of:

 where $\Pk(X)$ and $\Pk(Y)$ are the marginals.
 This is in contrast to \emph{conditionally independent} random variables $X$ and $Y$ given a third $Z$, where many nuances can play a role.
-For instance, the direct analogon to relation \ref{eq:independence} would read like:
+For instance, the direct analogue of relation \ref{eq:independence} would read like:

 The problem with definition \ref{eq:cond-ind-fact} is that the conditional probability distributions, like $\Pk(X,Y|Z)$, may not exist on general measurable spaces $\Xcal$, $\Ycal$, $\Zcal$, in contrast to the marginals $\Pk(X)$, $\Pk(Y)$ in equation \ref{eq:independence}.
 This then forces one to restrict oneself to only work with measurable spaces where regular conditional probability distributions exist, like standard measurable spaces.
 But even if the existence were guaranteed, they would only be unique up to some null sets.
 One then either ends up with a notion of conditional independence that would depend on the choices made or, as the better alternative, one would work with almost-sure equations like we already indicated in equation \ref{eq:cond-ind-fact}.\\ If one wanted to work with more general measurable spaces one could demand that equation \ref{eq:cond-ind-fact} only holds for every $A \in \Bcal_\Xcal$ and $B \in \Bcal_\Ycal$ individually.
 Furthermore, one then could replace $\Pk(X \in A, Y \in B|Z)$ with conditional expectations $\E[\I_A(X) \cdot \I_B(Y)|Z]$, etc., which exist on all measurable spaces.
 One then arrives at the most general and \emph{weak form of conditional independence} for random variables: